 1. At the valuation date and each projection interval as appropriate, model the purchase of general account reinvestment assets with available cash and net asset and liability cash flows in a manner that is representative of and consistent with the company’s investment policy for each model segment, subject to the following requirements:

 a.
-The model investment strategy may incorporate a representation of the actual investment policy that ranges from relatively complex to relatively simple.
+The modeled company investment strategy may incorporate a representation of the actual investment policy that ranges from relatively complex to relatively simple.
 In any case, the PBR Actuarial Report shall include documentation supporting the appropriateness of the representation relative to actual investment policy.

 Guidance Note: A complex model representation may include, for example, illiquid or callable assets whereas a simple model representation may involve mapping of more complex assets to combinations of, for example, public non-callable corporate bonds, U.S. Treasuries and cash.